Foreword

 Insight: Protecting Sensitive Content Communications Remains a Big Challenge

 But these percentages were not uniform across the different groups.
-More than 30% of respondents in Saudi Arabia, the United Arab Emirates, North America, and Asia-Pacific indicated significant improvements are needed (Figure 40).
-The same is true of companies with between 20,001 and 30,000 employees and firms in the oil and gas, financial services, professional services, and federal government verticals (Figures 41 and 42).
+30% or more respondents in Saudi Arabia, the United Arab Emirates, North America, and Asia-Pacific indicated significant improvements are needed (Figure 41).
+The same is true of professional services (47%), financial services (43%), oil and gas (42%), federal government (41%), manufacturing (36%), and healthcare (34%) (Figures 42 and 43).

 56% of respondents said some improvement in their sensitive content communications security is needed.